jeffvalk/snap-indent/README.md

 (setq snap-indent-format '(untabify delete-trailing-whitespace ...)) ; list of functions
 ```

-Each function must accept two arguments, which specify the start and end positions of the region on which to operate.
+Each function must accept two arguments: the beginning and end positions of the region on which to operate.
 Functions may be specified as symbols or lambda forms.

 ## License